moleculerjs/database/docs/README.md

 [MongoDB adapter documentation](/docs/adapters/MongoDB.md)

 ## Mongoose
-*Not implemented yet.*
+*Not yet implemented.*

 ## NeDB
 [NeDB adapter documentation](/docs/adapters/NeDB.md)

 ## Sequelize
-*Not implemented yet.*
+*Not yet implemented.*

 ## Adapter common methods

 ## Constructor
 `constructor(opts?: object)`

-The constructor has an optional `opts` parameter which is adapter-specific.
-Every adapter has custom options.
+The constructor has an optional `opts` parameter that is adapter-specific.
+Each adapter has its own options.

 ## `hasNestedFieldSupport`
 `get hasNestedFieldSupport`